 We joked about holding tryouts for a cheerleading squad, and maybe developing a secret handshake.
 Soon I was giving fist bumps too, and experimenting with the telephone game.
 Like the bentwood rocker on the subway platform, a previously dull, prosaic experience turned into a joyful one.

 The fact that I am neither a ballet dancer nor athlete means that any able-bodied person can do what I did.
 Imagine, if you will, a nursing home where staff members regularly take time out to gently dance with residents walking by; others break into song while making beds; opera or Frank Sinatra is heard over the sound system; walls are alive with in-house art and craft items; visitors join loved ones for meals in the dining room; and everyone feels part of a community as vital and stimulating in its own way as the world outside — only infinitely more loving.
-Such efforts don’t require a large investment in time and money — just a little imagination and the will to embrace life, not profit or efficiency, to its fullest.
+Such efforts don’t require a large investment in time and money — just a little imagination and an embrace of life to its fullest.